-Element Management Plan Element Controls Areas susceptible to erosion must be protected by installing the necessary temporary and/or permanent drainage works as soon as possible.
+Element Management Plan Controls Areas susceptible to erosion must be protected by installing the necessary temporary and/or permanent drainage works as soon as possible.
 Any erosion channels developed during the construction period or during the vegetation establishment period shall be backfilled and compacted, and the areas restored to a proper condition.
 Anti-erosion compounds shall consist of an organic or inorganic material to bind soil particles together and shall be a proven product able to suppress dust and erosion.
 The application rate shall conform to the manufacturer's recommendations.
-The material used shall be of such quality that grass seeds may germinate and not prohibit growth. to the manufacturer's recommendations.
-The material used shall be of storm water must be managed to prevent soil erosion.Natural stormwater run-off, which is not polluted by the site
+The material used shall be of such quality that grass seeds may germinate and not prohibit growth.
+These erosion control measures, including stormwater drainage

-Element Management Plan operations, must be diverted away from the ash disposal facility site.
+Element Management Plan Element systems, will be installed before construction commences.
+Installed erosion control measures will be appropriate to site conditions to handle a one-in-two-year storm event for temporary structures, and a one-in-fifty year storm event for permanent structures which provide ongoing sediment control after a site has been rehabilitated.
+Contingency plans will be in place for extreme storm events.
+Blocking of stormwater drainage systems must be prevented and storm water must be managed to prevent soil erosion.
+Natural stormwater run-off, which is not polluted by the site operations, must be diverted from the ash disposal facility site.
 All cleared areas will be promptly rehabilitated and in accordance with specific instructions from the Site Manager.
 Soil must be exposed for the minimum time possible once cleared of invasive vegetation.
-The timing of clearing and grubbing must be co-ordinated as much as possible to avoid prolonged exposure of soils to wind and water erosion.
+The timing of clearing and grubbing must be coordinated as much as possible to avoid prolonged exposure of soils to wind and water erosion.